Tabasco: Colonial era

-In the early 16th century, the main ethnicities of Tabasco were the Mayas-Chontals, the Zoque people, and the Popolocas, living in small villages with the Chontales dominating.
 The first contact with the Spanish came in 1518 when an expedition headed by Captain Juan de Grijalva disembarked at the mouth of the river that now bears his name.
 Hernán Cortés came the following year and fought the natives here at the Battle of Centla.
 As conqueror, Cortés received twenty female slaves, one of whom was La Malinche.

 Despite the early conquest and the foundation of Santa María de la Victoria (today Frontera), the territory was not fully subjugated because of the climate, terrain and lack of minerals.
 The Franciscans arrived in the 16th century to evangelize, but they did not stay.
 For this reason, the indigenous people of this area were not generally converted to Catholicism, unlike other parts of New Spain.
 Tabasco was a landing and crossing point for the conquest of southern Mexico and Guatemala, referenced by Hernán Cortés in one of his letters to the Spanish Crown.
 It was noted by him and by Bernal Díaz del Castillo for its abundance of cacao.

 The introduction of European diseases decimated the local population, resulting in the Spanish bringing African slaves to work plantations.
 This led to some mixing among the three races which has affected the ethnic appearance of the people of the state.
 Significant agricultural production was not achieved until the 18th century, primarily in cacao and cattle.
 During this time the sea traffic to Villahermosa increased, which made it a relatively important port.
 For the rest of the colonial period, most of Tabasco would have no major events and no major commerce in comparison to the rest of the country.

 The Spanish did not begin to pacify the area until the second half of the 16th century, when Santa María de la Victoria was secured, slightly inland from the original Frontera location.
 However, in the meantime, English pirates had taken possession of the nearby Isla del Carmen and other points in the Gulf for piracy.
 Santa María de la Victoria was attacked and sacked, forcing the settlement to move inland in 1598 to San Juan Bautista (today Villahermosa), renamed Villa Hermosa by the Spanish Crown, which gave it the oldest coat of arms on the American mainland, today the seal of the state of Tabasco.
 At the beginning of the 18th century, Tabasco and Veracruz united to combat the pirate threat, and succeeded in expelling them from the Isla del Carmen.
 The city returned to its original and current location in 1795.
 At that time, the entire state had a population of only 36,000 in two towns, two villages, and various ranches and farms.
 The province sent a delegate to Spain to complain about the marginalization of the area to the Crown.